MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ### Build breaks and automation failures

-If a merged pull request, even though passing status checks, breaks subsequent builds or automated tests.
-The author must fix the failed change as soon as possible, or risk having the change reverted.
+If a merged pull request breaks subsequent builds or automated tests, the author must fix the failed change as soon as possible, or risk having the change reverted.